aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

     - If the enemy party member was performaning a [hitaction](../../Actors%20states/Enemy%20features.md#hitaction), `enemy` is set to false, giving control back to the player party
     - [EndEnemyTurn](../EndEnemyTurn.md) is called with the actionid
 - UpdateConditionIcons is called which calls UpdateConditionBubbles on all battleentity (all `playerdata` with right to false and all `enemydata` with `hp` above 0 with right to true)
-- If this isn't a `firststrike`:
+- If this isn't a [firststrike](../firststrike%20system.md):
     - A [CheckDead](CheckDead.md) is done without storing the coroutine
 - Otherwise, `action` is set to false switching to a [controlled flow](../Update%20flows/Controlled%20flow.md)
-- If this isn't a `firststrike` and any enemy party member has their battleentity.`droproutine` in progress:
+- If this isn't a [firststrike](../firststrike%20system.md) and any enemy party member has their battleentity.`droproutine` in progress:
     - `action` is set to true switching to an [uncontrolled flow](../Update%20flows/Uncontrolled%20flow.md)
     - `startdrop` is set to true which allows any existing enemy party members to fall during their `droproutine`
     - All frames are yielded while an enemy party member still has its battleentity.`droproutine` in progress (it also constantly set `startdrop` to true to make sure they can drop)